Are you applying your skincare products in the right order? *scratches head*

 Here’s the right skin care routine order to make the most of your lotions and potions:

-Before you apply your skincare products, you need to remove everything that’d make it harder for them to get through the skin.
+Before you apply your skincare products, you need to remove everything that’d make it harder for them to get through your skin.
 Start your routine with a gentle cleaner that removes dirt, oil, makeup and all the other impurities that accumulated on your skin during the day (and night).
 The key is to pick one that doesn’t leave your skin feeling tight.
-That’s a sign the cleanser’s damaged your protective barrier!
+That’s a sign the cleanser’s damaged your protective barrier.

 Related: How To Pick The Right Cleanser For Your Skin Type

 You know what else prevents retinol & co from penetrating deep into your skin?
 All those dead cells that accumulate on the surface of your skin.
 Get rid of them with a good exfoliant.
 And nope, I don’t mean a scrub.
 Chemical exfoliation is the way to go here.
 These exfoliants dissolve the “glue” that holds skin cells together, so they can slough off and reveal the smoother, brighter and softer skin underneath.
 But don’t use them every night!
 Two or three times a week is more than enough.

 Related: How To Choose The Right Exfoliant For Your Skin Type

 Don’t know which skincare products you can mix and match together and which ones deactivate each other?
 Download your FREE “How To Layer Actives Like A Pro” cheat sheet to get the most out of your skincare products:

 This step is totally unnecessary, but, I know a lot of you like to use a toner.
 A good one hydrates skin and prevents premature wrinkles.
 You can apply it before exfoliation, especially if it has a runny texture.
 But I prefer to make my canvas as clean as possible before using anything else.